joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 with the other orientation activities going on.

-Towards the end of our orientation we went to a series of presentations to help us decide what research projects to embark on during the residency.
+Towards the end of our orientation we went to a series of presentations to help us decide which research projects to embark on during the residency.
 Research scientists would give us a 5 minute pitch about different projects they wanted a resident to work on.
 After a few days of presentations (and over a hundred research ideas!) we had some time to go over the different projects and talk to